rktjmp/fennel-cljlib/doc/core.md

 This library contains a set of functions providing functions that behave similarly to Clojure's equivalents.
-Library itself has nothing Fennel specific so it should work on Lua, e.g:
+Library itself has nothing Fennel specific, so it should work on Lua, e.g:

 ``` lua
 Lua 5.3.5  Copyright (C) 1994-2018 Lua.org, PUC-Rio